 A tax credit is a dollar-for-dollar reduction in the amount of income taxes you owe on either your federal or state income taxes.
 You must pay taxes in order to claim the credits.

 Consult your tax professional to learn how tax credits and rules may apply to you.
 This information does not constitute tax advice and cannot be used to avoid tax penalties.

 As a homeowner, you can file to receive a credit of 30% of your out-of-pocket cost on your federal taxes for the year that you installed your system, if it is installed before December 31st, 2019.
 If you use the Energy Trust of Oregon incentive, the 30% tax credit will be applied to your out-of-pocket cost after the incentive is applied (30% of the total project cost less the Energy Trust incentive).
 View the federal tax credit application and requirements.

 First things first, before you get too far along, have a chat with a solar contractor to see if your home is even a good fit for solar.
-By signing up for a solar assessment, we’ll put you in touch with a qualified local professional to get you started.
+You can connect with a local solar contractor with the information below.
 Your contractor will:

 - Assess the solar potential of your home and determine if your home is a good fit for solar power

 - Help you determine which incentives and tax credits you qualify for

 - Provide you with a bid with estimated annual energy production and utility bill savings